mikahanninen/robots/collect-control-room-data/README.md

 ## expected Secret variables in the `vault.yaml`

-Secret can be also in the `vault.json` file or directly read from Control Room with VSCode Robocorp Code extension.
+Secrets can be also set in the `vault.json` file or directly read from Control Room with VSCode Robocorp Code extension.

 ```yaml
 control_room_process_<NAME_OF_THE_PROCESS>: